darktable-org/dtorg/content/pages/install.md

     # dnf install darktable

-If you need a newer version that what is included in your distro, check out <a href="#3rdparty">3rd party packages</a> section.
+If you need a newer version than what is included in your distribution, check out the <a href="#3rdparty">third party packages</a> section.

 <h2 id='opensuse'>openSUSE packages</h2>
 ![opensuse]({filename}/images/OS/opensuse.jpg)

 openSUSE ships with darktable.
 A simple `zypper install darktable` should be enough.

-If you need a newer version that what is included in your distro, check out <a href="#3rdparty">3rd party packages</a> section.
+If you need a newer version than what is included in your distribution, check out the <a href="#3rdparty">third party packages</a> section.

 <h2 id='arch'>Arch Linux</h2>
 ![arch]({filename}/images/OS/arch.jpg)